drrohitpawar/azure-share/README.md

 $ git clone https://github.com/drrohitpawar/AzureShare.git
 ```

-Once you are in the cloned directory in your terminal:
+Create an Azure account and create a storage account and container.
+Go to the app.py python file, and enter your unique connection string and container name.
+Save the file and run the following command in your terminal:

 ```bash
 $ python -m flask run